mogomaa79/distill_translator/README.md

-# NLLB Translator - German ↔ English Web App
+# Translator - German ↔ English Web App

 A beautiful, modern web application for bidirectional German-English translation using Distilled LLMs for optimized inference.